Betting on Week 11 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 11 college football: Where to bet, betting sites, top promos for Alabama vs. LSU, and more
+How to bet on Week 11 college football: Where to bet, betting sites, top promos for LSU vs. Alabama, and more

 Here's how to bet on the Week 11 college football schedule, including Alabama vs. LSU on Saturday, November 8